Vijayakumar (Tamil actor): Personal life

-He was the vice-president of South Indian Nadigar Sangam until 18 October 2015.
+He was the vice-president of Nadigar Sangam until 18 October 2015.
 He was also a member of the All India Anna Dravida Munnetra Kazhagam.
-On 16 March 2016, Vijayakumar joined the BJP in the presence of Union minister of state for road transport highways and shipping.
-Sri Pon Radhakrishnan said he would campaign for the party for this Assembly election.
+On 16 March 2016, he joined the Bharatiya Janata Party, in the presence of the Union Minister of State for Road Transport, Highways, and Shipping.
+Pon Radhakrishnan said he would campaign for the party for this Assembly election.

-On 23 July 2013, Vijayakumar's second wife Manjula died in Chennai.
-She was 59.